+The earth history section includes the geologic time chart, fossils, and continental drift.
 The geology and people section covers environmental geology and energy sources with a field trip option in this category.

 In addition to its involvement in geology merit badges, AAPG and its chapters serve the scouting program in many ways, Spencer concludes.
 The Houston Geological Society has sponsored Explorer Posts and worked with the Houston Museum of Natural Science to teach elements of the merit badge.

 There now are more than 120 merit badges.
 The OPEC oil embargo of 1973 – and the need for energy conservation – led to creation of an “energy” merit badge in 1977.

 Editor’s Note – In 2013, Jeff published a selection of his oil patch post cards via Arcadia Publishing’s postcard history series.
 His Texas Oil and Gas, which includes more than 200 vintage black-and-white images through decades of oil booms throughout the state.